Update: All dining locations on campus will operate as take-out only until indoor dining is allowed in New York City.

-A new point-of-sale system will be implemented, with StormCard tap-and-go technology at all dining locations, and Montgoris Dining Hall will have two new self-tap stations at the entrance.
-The use of Boost mobile ordering will be expanded to reduce lines; Boost will now be integrated with the StormCard as an added convenience.
-The use of mobile ordering kiosks is also being explored to reduce both lines and wait times in the more popular areas, along with an enhanced take-out and grab-and-go program.
+A new point-of-sale system has been implemented, with StormCard tap-and-go technology at all dining locations, and Montgoris Dining Hall has two self-tap stations at the entrance.
+The use of Boost mobile ordering has been expanded to reduce lines; And Boost is now integrated with the StormCard as an added convenience.
+The use of mobile ordering kiosks also being explored to reduce both lines and wait times in the more popular areas, along with an enhanced take-out and grab-and-go program.

 Opening the Red Storm Diner this school year no longer makes practical sense as only a limited number of students can be accommodated with the new social distancing requirements.
 With this in mind, Campus Dining Services has moved all of the popular diner menu items, along with the existing diner staff, to Montgoris Dining Hall.
 This new late-night menu addition to Montgoris Hall includes pancakes, specialty burgers, sandwiches, and salads, along with other nightly specials.

 With this transition, the daily hours of Montgoris Dining Hall will be extended until 1 a.m., which allows for greater flexibility for all resident meal plan participants, who are now able to dine in a location better suited for social distancing into the late night.